 Ogma Basics

-Ogma’s titles included Grianainech (“Sun-Faced”) and Trenfher (“Strongman”).
-He is the warrior god of athleticism, battle poetry, and is called “The Father of Ogam” for the reasons described above.
-Ogma is often depicted in a triad with his brothers, the Dagda and Lugh, forming a trinity called the Tri Dee Dana, the “Three Gods of Skill.”
-He is attested to in the Ogam Tract, where he declares he is the father of the alphabet and his carving knife, it’s mother.
+Ogma’s titles include Grianainech (“Sun-Faced”), Griain-éigis (“Shining Sage”), Trenfher (“Strongman” as in champion), and “The Father of Ogam.”
+He is often depicted in a triad with his brothers, the Dagda and Lugh, forming the Tri Dee Dana, the “Three Gods of Skill.”
+In the Ogam Tract he declares he is the father of the alphabet and his carving knife its mother.
+A mighty warrior and champion of the gods, Ogma is also associated with physical excellence.

 ydalir.ca